PavanRangani/docs/docs/prd/incentive-stock/exercise.md

 #### Exercise Type

 Types of exercise.
-Its possible value can be `Buy & Hold` , `Exercise & Sell `, `Sell to Cover`.
+Its possible value can be `Buy & Hold` , `Exercise & Sell `, `Sell to Cover` & `Forfeit`.

 Default value is  `Exercise & Sell`.

 #### Shares Sold

-Applicable only when `Exercise Type` is `Exercise & Sell ` & `Sell to Cover`.
-For `Buy & Hold` it will be set to  `-`.
+Applicable only when exercise type is `Exercise & Sell ` & `Sell to Cover`.
+For `Buy & Hold` & `Shares Forfeited ` it will be set to  `-`.

 Number input field.
 Decimal is not allowed.
+Default value is set to `$ 0`.

 It shows how many shares are sold.
 Its should be lower than or equal  `No of Shares Vested`.

 #### Shares Held

-Applicable only when `Exercise Type` is `Buy & Hold`.
+Applicable only when exercise type is `Buy & Hold`.
 For other types its value is set to `-`.

 Number input field.
 Decimal is not allowed.
+Default value is set to `$ 0`.

 It shows how many shares are hold.
 Its always lower than or equal `No of Shares Vested`.

+#### Shares Forfeited

+Applicable only when exercise type is `Forfeit`.
+For other types its value is set to `-`.

+Number input field.
+Decimal is not allowed.

+It shows how many shares are forfeit.
+Its always lower than or equal `No of Shares Vested`.

+Remaining shares are prefilled when I select `Forfeit` in the exercise type.

+##### 	Case 1: If there is no any exercise performed

+​		Given: I have add exercise dialog open.

+​		And: No of Shares Vested for that exercise is `150,000`.

+​		When: I select `Forfeit` in the Exercise type dropdown.

+​		Then: `Shares Forfeited` field will appear.

+​		And: It will show a `150,000` prefilled.

+##### 	Case 2:  When partially exercised already performed.

+​		Given: I have add exercise dialog open.

+​		And: No of Shares Vested for that exercise is `150,000`.

+​		And: I have already performed partially exercise of `50,000`

+​		When: I select `Forfeit` in the Exercise type dropdown.

+​		Then: `Shares Forfeited` field will appear.

+​		And: It will show a `100,000` prefilled.

 #### Qualified Disposition Date

 Applicable only for `ISO` type.

+Not applicable when exercise type is `Forfeit`.

 Its mandatory and  read only field which is auto calculated from Exercise date.